• Skip to primary navigation

 How to Wire a Ceiling Rose Correctly

-How to correctly wire a ceiling rose, test all the wires that connect to the rose and also wire in a switch.
-In this DIY project guide we will show you how to wire a ceiling rose.
-On first glance a ceiling rose can look very confusing as in most cases there are quite a few wires running to and from other light fixtures and light switches.
+In this DIY project guide we will show you how to wire a ceiling rose correctly.
+On first glance a ceiling rose can look very confusing as in most cases there are many wires running to and from other light fixtures and light switches.
 In this project you will find an easy to use ceiling rose wiring diagram and a description of what colour wire, be it an earth wire or red or brown live wire, should be connected to what terminal.

 TwitterFacebookPin ItBuffer